Your first Weeks

 The Students’ Union Reps department covers three areas: Course Reps, Service Reps and Halls Reps.
-Reps are the loudest voice on campus and exist to make sure you are heard at all levels of the University.
+Reps are the loudest voice on campus and exist to make sure you are heard at all levels of the university.
 Any student can be a rep, there are a mix of paid and unpaid roles, and it provides great experience and personal development.
 You can apply now to get involved.

 Need more help?

-Students’ Union Advice Centre (SUAC) is a free, independent and confidential service which gives advice, and provides representation, on a wide range of problems including housing, consumer law, cheating and plagiarism, internal disciplinary and complaints.
+- Students’ Union Advice Centre (SUAC) is a free, independent and confidential service which gives advice, and provides representation, on a wide range of problems including housing, consumer law, cheating and plagiarism, internal disciplinary matters and complaints.
 You can call +44 (0)24 7765 5200 or visit them online.

 Designed to help you understand some key terms